 There was almost no room in his tiny, worn, yellow, French top-down convertible.
-It was much too small for the three of us, as I sat in the cramped back seat, balancing my and Maria’s luggage.
+It was much too small for the three of us.
+I sat in the cramped back seat, balancing my and Maria’s luggage in the wind.
 There was no conversation involving me, all I remember saying was, “It sure is cold out this afternoon!”

-Her companion took her suitcases up a stark stairway to her third floor flat.
+Jerry took Maria’s suitcases up a stark stairway to her third floor flat.
 As I was struggling up behind with my two bags, he turned to leave.
 “Have fun!”

 The small flat was one big, cold room.
 There was a completely empty refrigerator, and nothing edible to be found, no pretzels, snacks.
 Nothing.
 We were both hungry.